 Stone Washington

 Stone Washington is a Ph.D. student in the Trachtenberg School at George Washington University.
-He works as a Research Fellow for the Competitive Enterprise Institute’s Center for Advancing Capitalism.
-Stone was recently a Trainee for the U.S. Securities & Exchange Commission in the Division of Examinations.
+He works as an Economist with the US Small Business Administration, Office of The National Ombudsman.
+Stone was recently a Research Fellow at the Competitive Enterprise Institute’s Center for Advancing Capitalism.

-Previously, he completed a research assistantship for the Manhattan Institute, assisting with projects in Legal Policy, public sector unions, and higher education.
-Stone has experience as a graduate teaching assistant in the Clemson University Department of Political Science and as a Practicum Fellow in WAC & WID with Clemson’s Pearce Center for Professional Communications, where he provided guided lessons in writing improvement to graduate and undergraduate students.
+Previously, he completed a research assistantship for the Manhattan Institute, aiding senior fellows with projects in Legal Policy, public sector unions, and higher education.
+Stone also possesses experience as a graduate teaching assistant in the Clemson University Department of Political Science and as a Practicum Fellow in WAC & WID with Clemson’s Pearce Center for Professional Communications, where he provided guided lessons in writing improvement to graduate and undergraduate students.

 Hailing from Atlanta Georgia, Stone earned a Graduate Certificate in Public Administration from Clemson University, a Juris Master degree from Emory University Law School, and a Bachelor’s degree in history from Clemson University.